 “We all know that the ethos in the hospitality sector now is about enjoy more – pay less Whatever mood you are in, Rick’s will sort you out.
 If you want funky and sophisticated; fantastic and affordable food, dress up or dress down – Rick’s has it all.

 “Rick’s is certainly not pushy, ostentatious or glitzy – instead we are about effortless sophistication, vibrancy and vigour.
 In fact the complete rounded experience.”

-Issued for Rick’s by Holyrood Partnership public relations in Scotland.
+Issued for Rick’s by Holyrood PR public relations in Scotland.